|

 • Location: The area east of Homer Street and south of Robson Street

-From the Harbour Centre, walk southwest on Hamilton Street for about several blocks until you reach Yaletown.
-Along the way, at Hamilton and Georgia Street, the Vancouver public library is an architectural masterpiece that resembles the Coliseum.
+From the Harbour Centre, walk southwest on Hamilton Street to Yaletown.
+Along the way, stop at the Vancouver Public Library at Hamilton and Georgia, an architectural gem resembling the Coliseum.

 Aquabus Tour